Andy Meisner

 Andrew Meisner (born March 30, 1973) is a politician from Huntington Woods, Michigan.
 He is a former Democratic Party member of the Michigan State House of Representatives.
 He served as the Oakland County Treasurer from 2009 to 2021.
 Meisner was a candidate for Oakland County Executive in 2020, but was defeated in the August Democratic primary.

 Early life

 While in college, Meisner was an aide to Congressmen Sander Levin and David Obey.
 After graduating, he became Congressman Levin's policy analyst for issues concerning criminal justice, mental health, unemployment insurance, and foreign affairs.
 Meisner was then elected vice president of the national, non-profit Drug-Free Kids Campaign, or CADCA.
+He is Jewish.

 In 2001, Meisner returned to Michigan to work as a corporate communications director for a real estate firm.

 Political career

 Meisner was elected to the Michigan House of Representatives in 2002.
 Since then he has become the Assistant Democratic Leader and the Vice-Chair of the House Commerce Committee and Ethics, Oversight and Campaign Finance Committee, and serving as a member of the Tax Policy Committee.

 Meisner was awarded the "Rising Star Award" in 2005 from the 21st Century Democrats.
 Meisner is an advocate for easing restrictions on embryonic stem cell research.

 After serving the maximum number of 3 terms in the State House under term limits, in November 2008, Meisner successfully ran against the incumbent Oakland County Treasurer.